Sexual Insults: How to Speak to Your Child about Respect

 No one could have ever begun to explain what parenting was like before I became a parent on my own.
 I remember hearing my mom say to me time and time again, “One day you will be a parent, and then you will know.”
 The truth is, is that that is the only way to explain it, because it is impossible to be prepared for each and every step of it.
 As my kids get older, I am constantly being shown how much there is to learn, even before I am ready to face what’s right in front of me.
 With 4 children between the ages of 7 and 12, I am constantly explaining, teaching, and learning to and from my kids.
 Most recently, I have been dealing with sexual insults, something I wish my children never had to hear.
 I am learning earlier than I expected how to speak to children about respect and respecting others.

 Just last night, we were at a celebration for my niece who just turned 13.
 Along with all of her friends, both girls and boys, my children and their younger cousins were there to celebrate with her.
 It was an outdoor party filled with jumping castles and mini golf and many more games to keep the kids entertained for hours on end.
 We arrived at the party early for family pictures where the kids got to run free before all of the pre-teen and teenagers arrived.
 Everyone was having a blast.
-As my nieces friends began to arrive at the party and join in in the fun, it wasn’t long before my 7-year old ran up to me with a look of complete shock on her face.
+As my nieces friends began to arrive at the party and join in the fun, it wasn’t long before my 7-year old ran up to me with a look of complete shock on her face.
 She had heard a sexual insult and was very upset by it.

 “Mommy, mommy!” she said.
 She motioned to me to come down to her level so that she could whisper something in my ear.
 I leaned down and she said “the big boys in the jumping castle just said ‘You’re a dick'”.